-Warm sides are a given, but let’s not forget about bountiful winter salads to cleanse the palette in between bites.
-You can keep it simple and serve up a large bowl of leafy greens tossed with a vinaigrette.
-Or you can add various textures and flavors for a stunning, wow-worthy salad.
+Let’s not forget about bountiful winter salads to cleanse the palette in between bites.
+You can keep it simple or add various textures and flavors for a stunning, wow-worthy salad.
 Either way – I think one of these salads deserves a place on your Christmas dinner table.

 - Shaved Brussels Sprouts Salad: Oh yeah, this salad tossed with apples, cranberries, and a lemon vinaigrette may just be the best winter salad ever.

 - Broccoli Salad: A giant bowl of this broccoli salad is always welcome – no matter what holiday it is!